 - A file diff between the new deployment and the previous deployment in the environment

-If you use Jira to keep track of work, you can link your Jira so that issues that are related to a deployment show up on the deployment summary and deployment preview screens.
-Just add the issue key, or keys, to your commit message and we'll add links to them in the issues tab.
+If you use Jira to keep track of work, you can link your Jira.
+Once they are linked, issues related to a deployment show up on the deployment summary and deployment preview screens, and your deployments will show up in your related Jira issues.
+Just add the issue key, or keys, to your commit message and we'll do the rest.

 git commit -m "PT-323 Add created workers to container cluster"

 In Bitbucket we see: